Luis Urías Player Props: Brewers vs. Mets

 Luis Urías At The Plate

-- Urias has two doubles, a home run and six walks while hitting .146.
+- Urias is hitting .157 with two doubles, a home run and seven walks.

-- Urias has had a base hit in six of 17 games this year, and multiple hits once.
+- In seven of 18 games this season, Urias has picked up at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of 17 games, and in 1.7% of his plate appearances.
+- He has gone deep in one of 18 games, and in 1.6% of his plate appearances.

-- Urias has driven in a run in four games this season (23.5%), including one multiple-RBI game.
+- In four games this year, Urias has picked up an RBI, with more than one RBI once.

-- He has scored in five of 17 games so far this season.
+- He has scored a run in five of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.